Hkarlis18/Bellabeat_Google_Analytics_Capstone/README.md

 + When examining the size of the sample in detail, inconsistencies were found in the number of users, and the records of their physical activities per category, which creates information gaps and prevents more accurate results from being obtained during the analysis.
-For example: only 8 users recorded their weight
+For example, only 8 users recorded their weight

 + Only thirty people consented to track their fitness data and shared it.
 The minimum sample size recommended for any